ppKrauss/sql-loadPack/README.md

 There are no necessary preparation, use the prefered source file in your software, eg. [src/packLoad.php](src/packLoad.php).

 ## Preparing examples
-To illustrate packLoad use in PostgreSQL 9.5+
+To illustrate *packLoad* use with PHP in PostgreSQL 9.5+

 ```
 git clone https://github.com/ppKrauss/sql-loadPack.git